Are certain fruits healthier than others?

 Differences between fruits

 There are a number of fruits that are available in dried form, such as raisins, apricots, and pineapple — just to name a few.
 They also have good nutrient values, keep for a long time, are convenient to carry around, and are high in calories, making them a favorite for hikers and campers.
-However, some often have sugar added in the drying process, particularly mango and pineapple.
+However, some have sugar added in the drying process, particularly mango and pineapple.
 Dried cranberries almost always have sugar added, as they are naturally very tart.
-Even for those without added sugar, the compact volume and sweetness make it quite easy to eat a lot in one sitting, and the calories can add up quickly.
+Even for dried fruit without added sugar, the compact volume and sweetness make it quite easy to eat a lot in one sitting, and the calories can add up quickly.

 Some dried fruits like raisins and apricots are also treated with sulfur dioxide to preserve freshness and color.
 For most people that is not a concern; however, some individuals are sensitive, especially those with asthma.
 Sulfur dioxide treatment is labeled on the package, so it is not difficult to avoid if necessary.